maciejmroz/modern-scala-stack/Readme.md

 more work, especially if the project grows.
 I tried to avoid dead code but can't guarantee that you'll not find case class or method that's unused.

+It is a toy project, with no real goal nor a clearly defined scope.
+I might continue adding functionalities to it, or might just move on to something else :)

 ## Example app

 Welcome to Barker, which is like Twitter, except it's for dogs, not for birds!
 We are addressing